Abaxx Exchange Completes First Physical Delivery Under Gold Singapore Futures Contract

 Forward-looking statements related to StoneX are largely based on current expectations and projections about future events and financial trends that may affect the financial condition, results of operations, business strategy and financial needs of the company.
 They can be affected by inaccurate assumptions, including the risks, uncertainties and assumptions described in the filings made by StoneX Group Inc. with the SEC, including those risks set forth under the heading “Risk Factors” in the company’s most recent Annual Report on Form 10-K and, to the extent applicable, subsequent Quarterly Reports on Form 10-Q and other filings made time to time with the SEC.
 In light of these risks, uncertainties and assumptions, the forward-looking statements in this press release may not occur and actual results could differ materially from those anticipated or implied in the forward-looking statements.
 When you consider these forward-looking statements, you should keep in mind these risk factors and other cautionary statements in this press release.

-Abaxx and StoneX caution that the foregoing list of material factors is not exhaustive.
-In addition, although Abaxx and StoneX have attempted to identify important factors that could cause actual results to differ materially, there may be other factors that cause results not to be as anticipated, estimated, or intended.
+Abaxx, StoneX and KGI Securities caution that the foregoing list of material factors is not exhaustive.
+In addition, although Abaxx, StoneX, and KGI Securities have attempted to identify important factors that could cause actual results to differ materially, there may be other factors that cause results not to be as anticipated, estimated, or intended.
 When relying on forward-looking statements and information to make decisions, investors and others should carefully consider the foregoing factors and other uncertainties and potential events.
-Abaxx and StoneX have assumed that the material factors referred to in the previous paragraphs will not cause such forward-looking statements and information to differ materially from actual results or events.
+Abaxx, StoneX, and KGI Securities have assumed that the material factors referred to in the previous paragraphs will not cause such forward-looking statements and information to differ materially from actual results or events.
 However, the list of these factors is not exhaustive and is subject to change and there can be no assurance that such assumptions will reflect the actual outcome of such items or factors.
-The forward- looking statements and information contained in this press release represent the expectations of Abaxx and StoneX as of the date of this press release and, accordingly, is subject to change after such date.
-Both StoneX and Abaxx undertake no obligation to update or revise any forward-looking statements and information, whether as a result of new information, future events or otherwise, except as required by law.
+The forward-looking statements and information contained in this press release represent the expectations of Abaxx, StoneX and KGI Securities as of the date of this press release and, accordingly, is subject to change after such date.
+StoneX, KGI Securities and Abaxx undertake no obligation to update or revise any forward-looking statements and information, whether as a result of new information, future events or otherwise, except as required by law.
 Accordingly, readers are cautioned not to place undue reliance on these forward-looking statements and information.
 For these statements, StoneX Group Inc. claims the protection of the safe harbor for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995.